 Boredom is the feeling that everything is a waste of time; serenity, that nothing is. -- Thomas Szasz

-Most non-communicable diseases (such as cancer, diabetes, heart disease) are spread by big corporations because profit-maximizing behavior leads them to be out pushing products which end up causing disease. -- Stanton Glantz, a public-health researcher famed for his analysis of tobacco industry documents in the 1990s
+Most non-communicable diseases (such as cancer, diabetes, heart disease) are spread by big corporations because profit-maximizing behavior leads them to be out pushing products which end up causing disease. -- Stanton Glantz, public-health researcher famed for his analysis of tobacco industry documents in the 1990s

 It is difficult to get a man to understand something when his salary depends on his not understanding it. -- Upton Sinclair

 One of the more dangerous pleasures of great wealth is that you never have to hear anyone tell you that you are completely wrong. -- David Frum, The Atlantic

 Fervent pretense of religious belief emboldens a man's most unholy traits.

 A sufficient amount of stupidity is indistinguishable from a conspiracy.